 Maintaining Shoulder Parallelism

-Milonguero-style tango, known for its close embrace, emphasizes an intimate inner experience and embodies a beauty of cohesion, compactness, elegance, and harmony.
-This dance style requires partners to maintain chest-to-chest contact and keep their shoulders parallel to achieve maximum connection and effective communication.
+Milonguero-style tango, known for its close embrace, emphasizes an intimate, inward experience.
+This style requires partners to maintain chest-to-chest contact and keep their shoulders parallel to ensure maximum connection and effective communication.

 Men should avoid leading women into overly challenging movements and instead use natural, simple steps.
-The range of dissociation at the hips is limited—exceeding this limit disrupts shoulder parallelism.
-Therefore, men should refrain from leading steps that require excessive hip rotation, and women should strive to maintain shoulder alignment while executing movements.
+The body’s capacity for dissociation at the hips is limited—exceeding this range disrupts shoulder parallelism.
+Therefore, men should refrain from leading steps that require excessive hip rotation, while women should focus on maintaining shoulder parallelism throughout their movements.

-In conclusion, maintaining chest contact and shoulder parallelism in close-embrace tango ensures maximum body connection, which is crucial for fully experiencing the intimacy, sensuality, and emotional depth that make this style a soulful and comforting dance.
-It also enhances the dance’s aesthetic appeal, reinforcing its cohesive, compact, elegant, and harmonious visual beauty.
-Tango students should strive to overcome habits that contradict the essence of tango and develop skills that align with its purpose (see Contra Body Movement in Dance).
+In short, preserving chest contact and shoulder parallelism is essential for fully experiencing the intimacy, sensuality, and emotional depth that make close-embrace tango such a soulful and comforting dance.
+It also makes the dance look more polished and elegant.
+Tango students should work to unlearn habits that conflict with the spirit of the dance and cultivate skills that embody its essence (see Contra Body Movement and Dissociation).

 No comments: